raystack/dagger/docs/reference/transformers.md

 * Transformation Class:
   * `io.odpf.dagger.functions.transformers.SQLTransformer`
 * Contract:
-  * Mandatory post-processing here.
-After Selecting columns by SQL, you have to reselect by an internal source.
+  * After Selecting columns by SQL, you have to reselect by an internal source.
 Following transformation arguments can be passed:
-      * `sqlQuery`(mandatory): The SQL query for transformation
+      * `sqlQuery`: The SQL query for transformation
       * `tableName`(optional): The table name to be used in the above SQL(default: data_stream)
       * `allowedLatenessInMs`(optional): The allowed lateness for the events streaming in Kafka(default: 0))
 * Functionality: